marmelab/react-admin/docs/Upgrade.md

 Due to the new implementation using `useBlocker`, you may also notice the following minor changes:

-- `useWarnWhenUnsavedChanges` no longer waits until the submission is complete before redirecting.
-Instead, it blocks navigation and opens the confirmation dialog if the form is currently submitting.
-While the dialog is open, submission continues in the background.
+- `useWarnWhenUnsavedChanges` will also open a confirmation dialog (and block the navigation) if a navigation is fired when the form is currently submitting (submission will continue in the background).
-- Implementing blocking when closing the browser tab now requires listening to the `'beforeunload'` event.
-[Modern browsers no longer allow to customize the message](https://stackoverflow.com/questions/38879742/is-it-possible-to-display-a-custom-message-in-the-beforeunload-popup) displayed in the confirmation dialog, so users will see the default message from the browser in that case.
+- [Due to browser constraints](https://stackoverflow.com/questions/38879742/is-it-possible-to-display-a-custom-message-in-the-beforeunload-popup), the message displayed in the confirmation dialog when closing the browser's tab cannot be customized (it is managed by the browser).

 ## `<Admin history>` Prop Was Removed